-When used with --add-missing, causes installed files to be copied.
+--copy When used with --add-missing, causes installed files to be copied.
 The default is to make a symbolic link.

 --cygnus Causes the generated Makefile.ins to follow Cygnus rules, instead of GNU or Gnits rules.
-For more information, see Chapter 23 [Cygnus], page 130.
-Note that this mode of operation is deprecated, and will be removed in a future Automake release.
+For more information, see Chapter 23 [Cygnus], page 131.
+Note that this mode of operation is deprecated, and will be removed in the next major Automake release (1.13).